ESPN: ESPN2

-ESPNClassic is a subscription television network that launched in 1995 as Classic Sports Network, founded by Brian Bedol and Steve Greenberg.
-ESPN Inc. purchased Classic Sports Network in 1997 for $175 million, rebranding the channel to its current name the following year.
-The channel broadcasts notable archived sporting events (originally including events from past decades, but now focusing mainly on events from the 1990s and later), sports documentaries and sports-themed movies.

 ESPNews

-ESPNews is a subscription television network that was launched on November 1, 1996, originally focusing solely on sports news, highlight,s and press conferences.
-Since August 2010, the network has gradually incorporated encores of ESPN's various sports debate and entertainment shows and video simulcasts of ESPN Radio shows, in addition to sports news programming (which since the 2013 cancellation of Highlight Express, consists mainly of additional runs of SportsCenter); ESPNews also serves as an overflow feed due to programming conflicts caused by sporting events on the other ESPN networks.
+ESPNews is a subscription television network that was launched on November 1, 1996, originally focusing solely on sports news, highlights, and press conferences.
+Since August 2010, the network has gradually incorporated encores of ESPN's various sports debate and entertainment shows and video simulcasts of ESPN Radio shows, in addition to sports news programming.
+Since the 2013 cancellation of Highlight Express, programming consists mainly of rebroadcasts of SportsCenter.
+ESPNews also serves as an overflow feed due to programming conflicts caused by sporting events on the other ESPN networks.